 Many women struggle with depression and anxiety during their life and it can become worse in pregnancy and during the postpartum period.
 During pregnancy and following the birth of a child, a women’s body experiences drastic changes in hormone levels which can effect the symptoms of depression and anxiety and even Obsessive Compulsive Disorder.
 In addition, often times women avoid medication which they previously found helpful during pregnancy and while breastfeeding for fear of harming their child.
 While research supports successful treatment of mental health disorders during both pregnancy and breastfeeding with medication, many women opt out any treatment at all.
 Clinical levels of depression and anxiety can negatively impact the relationship between a child and their mother further exacerbating the struggle during the postpartum phase.
+With support through a therapeutic relationship, you can get the support to feel better.

 Symptoms of Anxiety include: constant worry, feeling that something bad is going to happen, racing thoughts, disturbances in appetite and sleep, inability to sit still, physical symptoms such as dizziness, headaches and nausea.